 In 1880, Mandan, now a thriving village, felt keenly the need to banking facilities.Mr.
 Michael Lang, Mr. James Bellows and Mr. Hiram R. Lyons strolled through the the town site, seated themselves on a pile of rock and formed plans for organizing a bank.

 The First National Bank of Mandan was organized November 22, 1881.
 A frame building situated on the same spot where the three men had sat and planned its organization on Main Street, just one door from the corner of Front Street and Stark Avenue (now Collins Avenue and Main Street) the building on the corner, also frame, was owned by the bank and was occupied by the Taylor Drug Company.

-The first officers of the bank were President Edgar Haupt, Vice President James Bellows Cashier Hiram R. Lyons.
-The entire Board of Directors consisted of Michael Lang, Le Reed, Edgar Haupt, Lovet Gill, James Bellows and Robert Hagar.In 1884 Mr. Lang was made Vice President of the bank.
+The first officers of the bank were President C. Edgar Haupt, Vice President James Bellows Cashier Hiram R. Lyons.
+The entire Board of Directors consisted of Michael Lang, Le Reed, C. Edgar Haupt, Lovet Gill, James Bellows and Robert Hagar.In 1884 Mr. Lang was made Vice President of the bank.

 By 1906, deposits had increased twelve-fold and additional space was required to serve their clients.
 The original wood frame buildings were moved away and the current two story brick building covering the space formerly occupied by the two buildings was constructed on the northwest corner of Main Street and Collins Avenue.